-While the monotone beige interiors of decades past might have felt like a cop out and a failure of imagination, today’s beige spaces are warm and inviting, full of texture, and feel like a warm hug compared with the stark white interiors that have dominated our homes in recent years.
+While the monotone beige interiors of decades past might have felt bland, today’s beige spaces are inviting, full of texture, and feel like a warm hug compared with the stark white interiors that have dominated our homes in recent years.

 Many modern interiors feature a broad spectrum of beige tones that can range from the palest cream to the deepest shades of brown for a rich, layered, tonal look.
 Beige is a versatile neutral that can work in any style living room.
 You can mix warm shades of beige for a cozy look, mix beige with other colors, or use beige accents to warm up an all-white space.

 Check out these beige-toned living rooms in a number of different styles from a range of designers that will have you dreaming of a beige living room and will show you how to do create one that feels fresh, livable, and modern.